 Lori can be contacted via her own website at: http://pacificwavejiujitsu.com/

-When The Fight Goes To The Ground is available from Amazon, follow the link below now to get your copy.
+When The Fight Goes To The Ground is available from Amazon (click on image).